afonsoxavier/toponomastics/README.md

 Description

 DATA LOAD

-The data is now loaded automatically from the script (zip files unzipped and stored on user's folder)
+Databases are now loaded automatically from the script (zip files unzipped and stored on user's folder)

 DATA SELECTION

-Selects the dataframes that are relevant for toponymic research from the data loaded
+Selects dataframes that are relevant for toponymic research from the data loaded

 DATA CLEANING

 Groups the data from shapefiles in a dataframe and processes the most relevant variables to create columns that contain the most relevant values

 FUNCTIONS

 data_search
-Searches a given theme or toponym.
+searches a given theme or toponym.
 It allows searches for a specific entity type (point or polygon).

 unique_toponym
 Processes a given search to avoid reduplication of toponymic expressions when they originally belong to the same place (E.g. a place name of a particular village which is also used to name a whole parish or a municipality).